Cyberistic/Kuwait-University-Computer-Engineering-Masters-Prep-2025/1 - Data Structures and Algorithms/40 - Hashing.md

 - Extra memory for linked list nodes
 - Poor cache performance
-- Linked list operations overhead
+- Linked list operations overhead.
+(To find a node, need to traverse the entire linked-l)

 #### 2. Linear Probing